zender/rxstack/README.md

 # RxStack

-> RxStack is a REST and realtime framework for developing micro service web applications.
+> RxStack is a realtime object-oriented framework which helps you build a micro service web applications on top of other frameworks like `expressjs` and `socketio` by adding an abstraction layer.

 ## Documentation